symverse-lab/V3/docs/VRFStake-spec.md

 proposer         = argmin(effectiveScore_i)
 ```

-The most important operational rule remains:
+The opening operational rule remains the foundation of the design:

 ```text
 For block N,
 VRFStake must use the parent hash and parent state of block N-1.
 ```

-This ensures that proposer selection is deterministic, stake-aware, and independently verifiable by every consensus participant.
+All proposer calculations, candidate scoring, and block-primary verification are built on this parent-reference rule.